boryspaulewicz/bhsdtr/Readme.md

 SDT is a *non-linear* model.
-An immediate consequence of non-linearity is that inference based on data aggregated over random grouping factors (such as subjects, items, etc.) is *invalid* because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration).
-The only way to avoid this problem in the general case is by modelling the effects of all the relevant random grouping factors by supplementing the SDT model with a hierarchical structure.
+An immediate consequence of non-linearity is that inference based on data aggregated over random grouping factors (such as subjects, items, etc.) is invalid, because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration).
+The only way to avoid this problem in the general case is by modelling the effects of all the relevant random grouping factors.

 In the bhsdtr package the generalized SDT model is supplemented with a hierarchical *linear* regression structure (normally distributed